 The project was incredibly demanding taking years of design, planning and construction.
 The building had to be brought up to the latest demands of high tech offices with lighting systems, air conditioning, lifts and firefighting cores.
 The final building sub-divided into a mix of offices, retail and restaurant and refurbished to an exceptional standard.
 Showcasing the original brickwork and ironwork with minimalist details that highlight the original Victorian features.
 The existing plant at roof level was relocated within the basement to allow the roof space to be converted to 9 penthouse apartments which you can view here.
 Whilst a director at Kyson, Paul completed the project from concept to completion.
 Following completion the client received the highest rates they had achieved for an office rental and the project was also Highly Commended for the CIAT award for Technical Excellence 2013.

 We love the exposed original London Stock Brickwork, oak cladding, glass reinforced concrete reception desk and exposed services.
 The large sash windows to the upper floors provide so much natural light into the floorplates.
-As an office environment we feel this type of refurbishment of an original building provides so much more than a new build office block.
+As an office environment we feel this type of conversion restoration & refurbishment of an original building provides so much more than a new build office block.